MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/files-images-offline-canvas-apps.md

 ## Prerequisites

-- Have an existing canvas with Dataverse tables.
+Have an existing canvas app with Dataverse tables.
 For more information, see [Build an app](../maker/canvas-apps/getting-started.md#build-an-app).

 ### View column properties for a file or image